zenml-io/zenml/docs/book/introduction/core-concepts.md

 ## Stack

-The stack is essentially all the configuration of all infrastructure of your MLOps platform.
+The stack is essentially all the configuration for the infrastructure of your MLOps platform.

 A stack is made up of multiple components.
 Some examples are: